Frontier molecular orbital theory: Sigmatropic reactions

 A sigmatropic rearrangement is a reaction in which a sigma bond moves across a conjugated pi system with a concomitant shift in the pi bonds.
 The shift in the sigma bond may be antarafacial or suprafacial.
-In the example of a [1,5] shift in pentadiene, if there is a suprafacial shift, there is 6 e− moving suprafacially and none moving antarafacially, implying this reaction is allowed by the Woodward–Hoffmann rules.
+In the example of a [1,5] shift in pentadiene, if there is a suprafacial shift, there are 6 e− moving suprafacially and none moving antarafacially, implying this reaction is allowed by the Woodward–Hoffmann rules.
 For an antarafacial shift, the reaction is not allowed.

 These results can be predicted with FMO theory by observing the interaction between the HOMO and LUMO of the species.
 To use FMO theory, the reaction should be considered as two separate ideas: (1) whether or not the reaction is allowed, and (2) which mechanism the reaction proceeds through.
-In the case of a [1,5] shift on pentadiene, the HOMO of the sigma bond (i.e. a constructive bond) and the LUMO of butadiene on the remaining 4 carbons is observed.
-Assuming the reaction happens suprafacially, the shift results with the HOMO of butadiene on the 4 carbons that are not involved in the sigma bond of the product.
+In the case of a [1,5] shift on pentadiene, the HOMO of the sigma bond (i.e., a constructive bond) and the LUMO of butadiene on the remaining 4 carbons is observed.
+Assuming the reaction happens suprafacially, the shift results with the HOMO of butadiene on the four carbons that are not involved in the sigma bond of the product.
 Since the pi system changed from the LUMO to the HOMO, this reaction is allowed (though it would not be allowed if the pi system went from LUMO to LUMO).

 To explain why the reaction happens suprafacially, first notice that the terminal orbitals are in the same phase.
 For there to be a constructive sigma bond formed after the shift, the reaction would have to be suprafacial.
 If the species shifted antarafacially then it would form an antibonding orbital and there would not be a constructive sigma shift.

-It is worth noting that in propene the shift would have to be antarafacial, but since the molecule is very small that twist is not possible and the reaction is not allowed.
+In propene the shift would have to be antarafacial, but since the molecule is very small, that twist is not possible and the reaction is not allowed.

 Electrocyclic reactions

 An electrocyclic reaction is a pericyclic reaction involving the net loss of a pi bond and creation of a sigma bond with formation of a ring.
 This reaction proceeds through either a conrotatory or disrotatory mechanism.
 In the conrotatory ring opening of cyclobutene, there are two electrons moving suprafacially (on the pi bond) and two moving antarafacially (on the sigma bond).
-This means there is one 4q + 2 suprafacial system and no 4r antarafacial system; thus the conrotatory process is thermally allowed by the Woodward–Hoffmann rules.
+This means there is one 4q + 2 suprafacial system and no 4r antarafacial system; thus, the conrotatory process is thermally allowed by the Woodward–Hoffmann rules.

-The HOMO of the sigma bond (i.e. a constructive bond) and the LUMO of the pi bond are important in the FMO theory consideration.
-If the ring opening uses a conrotatory process then the reaction results with the HOMO of butadiene.
-As in the previous examples the pi system moves from a LUMO species to a HOMO species, meaning this reaction is allowed.
+The HOMO of the sigma bond (i.e., a constructive bond) and the LUMO of the pi bond are important in the FMO theory consideration.
+If the ring opening uses a conrotatory process, then the reaction results with the HOMO of butadiene.
+As in the previous examples, the pi system moves from a LUMO species to a HOMO species, meaning this reaction is allowed.